 caffeine content in espresso

-You're probably curious about the caffeine kick in your morning shot of espresso.
-Well, a standard 1-ounce shot packs around 63 milligrams of caffeine.
-But that can vary depending on the type of coffee beans, roast level, and brewing method.
-Decaf espresso, for instance, contains only about 0.3 milligrams of caffeine per shot.
-Now that you know the basics, you might be wondering how this caffeine content affects you personally, and what other factors influence the perfect shot – and that's just the beginning of the rich world of espresso.
+You may be interested in learning about the caffeine content in your morning espresso shot.
+A standard 1-ounce shot typically contains around 63 milligrams of caffeine.
+However, this can vary based on the coffee beans used, roast level, and brewing method.
+For example, decaf espresso has only about 0.3 milligrams of caffeine per shot.
+Understanding these basics may lead you to wonder how the caffeine content impacts you individually, as well as what other factors contribute to the perfect shot – and this is just the tip of the iceberg in the fascinating world of espresso.

 Key Takeaways